-A highlight of any trip to Albania is a visit to beautiful Berat.
+Berat weaves its own very special magic, and is easily a highlight of visiting Albania.
 Its most striking feature is the collection of white Ottoman houses climbing up the hill to its castle, earning it the title of 'town of a thousand windows' and helping it join Gjirokastra on the list of Unesco World Heritage sites in 2008.

-Shkodra (Shkodër), the traditional centre of the Gheg cultural region, is one of the oldest cities in Europe.
-The ancient Rozafa Fortress has stunning views over the nearby lake, while a concerted effort to renovate the buildings in the Old Town has made wandering through Shkodra a treat for the eyes.
+Shkodra, the traditional centre of the Gheg cultural region, is one of the oldest cities in Europe.
+The ancient Rozafa Fortress has stunning views over Lake Shkodra, while a concerted effort to renovate the buildings in the Old Town has made wandering through Shkodra a treat for the eyes.